772005himanshu/Learning-Solana--Series/30_Days_Solana/SolanaDay15.md

-## Introduction to Solana Compute units annd Transaction Fees
+## Introduction to Solana Compute units and Transaction Fees

 - In Ethereum , the price of a transaction is computed as `gasUsed * gasPrice`.
 This tell us how much ether we wna to spent to iinclude it in blockchain,Before a transaction is send gasLimit is specified and paid upfront.
 If transaction fee is more than `gasLimit` it reverts